FIRE RESISTING DUCTWORK

 • kitchen extract systems

-Fire-resistant ductwork systems must be fully tested or independently assessed to the requirements of EN 1366-1.
+Fire-resistant ductwork systems must be fully tested and independently assessed to the relevant parts of EN1366.
 This must include the method of support and the type of seal used around the ducts where it penetrates a wall or floor.
-Ductwork should be tested for both fire outside and fire inside both in horizontal and vertical orientations, unless the end use conditions are to be restricted.